frappe/erpnext/README.md

 Please note that it is not the goal of this policy to limit commercial activity around ERPNext.
 We encourage ERPNext-based businesses, and we would love to see hundreds of them.

-When in doubt about your use of the ERPNext name or logo, please contact the Frappe Technologies for clarification.
+When in doubt about your use of the ERPNext name or logo, please contact Frappe Technologies for clarification.

-(inspired from WordPress)
+(inspired by WordPress)